Kiyoshika/Physical-Clipboard-Manager/Server/README.md

 When a "paste" button is presesd, the MCU will read the appropriate contents from FLASH memory and send a message to server to replace the current clipboard content.

 # Usage
+NOTE: Please use ESCAPE key instead of Ctrl+C to kill the server.
+This will *properly* close the communication instead of leaving it open.
 ```text
 cbm [PORT] # PORT = port the device is connected to.
 On Windows, it will be something like COM3